-Phishing is a scam that uses an email pretending to be from the University or another organisation, such as the Student Loans Company.
+Phishing is a scam that uses an email, phone call, SMS or instant message pretending to be from the University or another organisation, such as the Student Loans Company.
 This email will ask for valuable information like your password or personal details.
 Fraudsters can use this information to access your accounts to extract data or take money.

 The phishing email is usually an urgent message with a link to a website that copies an official page, but is actually fake, such as the University login portal.
 The fraudster will try to trick you into entering information that is useful to gain access to any of your accounts or financial information like: